LPHS Athletics Philosophy & Vacancies

 - be certified through ASEP, NFHS or other IHSA Board approved coaches certification program and

-Be certified ASEP, NFHS or other IHSA Board approved concussion certification programs
+- be certified ASEP, NFHS or other IHSA Board approved concussion certification program

 - EOCO: Sexual Harassment and Discrimination Training